 When you start your own company, you’re in for a marathon rather than a sprint.
 You’ll hit tons of milestones—some of which are more challenging than others.
-Writing a business plan for funding, be it for a loan or an investor, can seem like one of the more daunting tasks for an entrepreneur.
+Writing a business plan for funding, be it for a business loan or an investor, can seem like one of the more daunting tasks for an entrepreneur.
 This is especially true if you’re doing it for the first time (or if you don’t consider yourself to be much of a wordsmith).

 But writing a business plan for funding your company appears to be scarier than it really is.
 In fact, the typical funding request in a business plan follows a fairly boilerplate format.
 Your would-be business funders want to see specific details about your business (or, if you’re just starting up, what you expect your business to be).
 So long as you cover these details, know your financials by heart, and can write convincingly about why your business plan and funding requirements make sense, you can take this challenge on without breaking a sweat.